pmahnke/mahnke-cocktails/recipe_processed/mojito.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "-"
+      "text": "Method: Shaken"
     },
     {
       "@type": "HowToStep",
-      "text": "- Method: Shaken"
+      "text": "Pour: Double Strain"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Double Strain"
+      "text": "Glassware:"
     },
     {
       "@type": "HowToStep",
-      "text": "- Glassware:"
+      "text": "Garnish: Mint Sprig Special"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Mint Sprig Special"
-    },
-    {
-      "@type": "HowToStep",
-      "text": "- Prep: Add mint leaves to the glass and bruise them gently with a barspoon.
+      "text": "Prep: Add mint leaves to the glass and bruise them gently with a barspoon.
 Pull them up the side of the glass to coat the glass with the essential oils.
 Add ice, and pour in the cocktail.
 Top with soda water."
     }
     ],
   "recipeYield": "1 cocktail",